poshie0456/FlutterAffirmationApp/README.md

 ## UI Design

-The **UI** of PositiveMe is built with simplicity and ease of use in mind.
+The **UI** of FlutterAffirmationApp is built with simplicity and ease of use in mind.
 The design is minimalistic yet vibrant, featuring a **cartoon-style background** with calming colors to enhance the wellness experience.

 - **Main Screen**: Displays a virtual mirror-like interface where users can interact with the AI.
 - **Affirmation Screen**: Shows the affirmation text